Home Latest News U.S. Senate Approves Housing Bill

 — Make reforms to increase housing fairness, access, and affordability by addressing appraisal bias, preserving manufactured housing communities, improving Section 8 inspection policies to get families into housing more quickly, supporting home ownership, addressing housing needs of veterans, and expanding the availability of funds for emergency homeless shelters.

-— Ban large institutional investors from buying single-family homes.
+— Ban or limit large institutional investors from buying single-family homes.

 No votes were cast by senators Budd, Cruz, Johnson, Lee, Paul, Schatz, Scott (FL), Tillis, Tuberville, and Young.